Need Help Now?

 - National Law Center on Homelessness and Poverty

-This site contains information about housing, income, education, civil rights, homelessness and poverty in America, including information about special procedures to help people affected by Hurricane Katrina.
+Information about housing, income, education, civil rights, homelessness and poverty in America.

 - National Consumer Advisory Board (NCAB)

-Visit NCAB’s site to see what you can do to help consumers advise policymakers, service providers, and other stakeholders.
-You can apply to be a member online, read the newsletter, and contact NCAB.
+Visit NCAB’s site to see what you can do to help advise policymakers, service providers, and other stakeholders.
+You can apply to be a member online (for free), read the newsletter, and contact NCAB.

-Are you a client of a Health Care for the Homeless Project?
-The National Health Care for the Homeless Council is committed to including clients of HCH projects on advisory boards and governing groups.
-For information about joining an HCH consumer advisory board in your community, or for more information about working with other HCH client leaders throughout the country, click here.
+- Are you a client of a Health Care for the Homeless Project?
+The National Health Care for the Homeless Council is committed to including clients of HCH projects on advisory and governing boards.
+For information about joining an consumer advisory board in your community, or working with other HCH client leaders throughout the country, contact NCAB.

 Publications by and for people who are homeless: A street newspaper is a publication created to increase the public’s awareness of poverty and homeless issues, as well as to provide flexible employment opportunities for homeless people.
 Most street newspapers provide papers to homeless vendors for 20% to 40% of the cover price, which is usually $1.
 The self-employed vendor sells the papers on the street and keeps the money he or she makes.
 Street newspapers now operate in 47 cities throughout North America and in dozens of other cities in Europe, Africa, Australia and the Caribbean.